Myofascial problems in the teres minor muscle can mimic bursitis and shoulder pain.

 If you have not read about the infraspinatus, you can do so now by clicking here.

-But in general, the movements that will cause pain or that may be impaired are the ones where you rotate your shoulder outwards and reach backwards – like putting on your jacket -.
+In general, the movements that will cause pain or that may be impaired are the ones where you rotate the shoulder outwards/laterally and reach backwards – like putting on your jacket -.